ejlp12/aws-workshop-neptune/docs/create_neptune_cluster.md

 6. Modify the existing inbound rule
     - Type: `Custom TCP`
     - For **Source** fill in with your IP address of your machine and specify the address using the `/32` prefix length.
-Or you add open to the world usinf `0.0.0.0/0` (Not recommended for production!)
+Or you can make Neptune accessible from anywhere using `0.0.0.0/0` (This is not recommended for production!)

     ![](assets/images/edit_security_group_inbound.png)